 One of the key challenges for the academic community is the lack of or no clear policies on the citation of preprints, from publishers and journals but also funding organisations.
-Klebel et al. (2020) found approximately 75% of journals do not have clear policies on co-reviewing, citation of preprints and publication of reviewers' identities for preprints.
-(58) As the evidence suggested there were several competing interests for academics, and these were more relevant in some disciplines than others and not all research needs to implement all open science practices due to the nature of the research.
-(4, 60)
+Klebel et al. (2020) found approximately 75% of journals do not have clear policies on co-reviewing, citation of preprints and publication of reviewers' identities for preprints [57].
+As the evidence suggested there were several competing interests for academics, and these were more relevant in some disciplines than others and not all research needs to implement all open science practices due to the nature of the research [4, 59].

-A survey conducted by Soderberg et al. (2020) found that of 3759 researchers (with 13.25% non-completion) 69.73% felt slightly to strongly favourable towards preprints, 15.16% felt opposed to preprints and 14.95% felt neutral, although there was variation between disciplines and academic career stages.
-(9) However, assessing the credibility of preprints is an important factor to researchers, such as the transparency of research content, accessibility to the data (information on the open research content) and an independent review and validation of the research claims.
-(61)
+A survey conducted by Soderberg et al. (2020) found that of 3759 researchers (with 13.25% non-completion) 69.73% felt slightly to strongly favourable towards preprints, 15.16% felt opposed to preprints and 14.95% felt neutral, although there was variation between disciplines and academic career stages [9].
+However, assessing the credibility of preprints is an important factor to researchers, such as the transparency of research content, accessibility to the data (information on the open research content) and an independent review and validation of the research claims [60].

-For many investigators, preprints may be considered an initial step along the scientific dissemination and publication pathway, just as an abstract or poster have a role in the early sharing and dissemination of research among specialist communities before submission to a peer reviewed journal.
-However, preprints do not come without their challenges that can sometimes be in direct conflict with the pressures of research findings having to be accessed openly and transparently as early as possible.
-These initiatives unintentionally place greater responsibility onto the scientific community and raise concerns that preprints are substandard work.
-(12, 77) However, there was no evidence to support such claims in the literature reviewed.
-Researchers will only publish their best work as it reflects their abilities and expertise, and often their reputation.
-(71) So, the notion of low quality would not be expected from those using preprints to disseminate their research findings.
-(7, 23, 54, 60, 71) Existing evidence from Brierley et al. (2021) and Watson (2022) for example have highlighted how preprints do not differ substantially from peer reviewed journal articles and since the COVID-19 pandemic, different approaches to peer reviewing, preprints are starting to be increasingly considered by publishers along with funding organisations.
-(24, 25)
+For many investigators, preprints may be considered an initial step along the scientific dissemination and publication pathway, just as an abstract or poster have a role in the early sharing and dissemination of research among specialist communities before submission to a peer reviewed journal [26, 64].
+However, preprints do not come without their challenges that can sometimes be in direct conflict with the pressures of research findings having to be accessed openly and transparently as early as possible [30].
+These initiatives unintentionally place greater responsibility onto the scientific community and raise concerns that preprints are substandard work [12, 76].
+However, there was no evidence to support such claims in the literature reviewed.
+Researchers will only publish their best work as it reflects their abilities and expertise, and often their reputation [70].
+So, the notion of low quality would not be expected from those using preprints to disseminate their research findings [7, 23, 53, 59, 70].
+Existing evidence from Brierley et al. (2021) and Watson (2022) for example have highlighted how preprints do not differ substantially from peer reviewed journal articles and since the COVID-19 pandemic, there has been a notable increase in the number of preprints [24, 25].